Georgia State Route 400: McGinnis Ferry Road interchange

-This project complements construction to extend Ronald Reagan Blvd from McFarland Pkwy to Majors Rd.
+This project complements construction to extend Ronald Reagan Boulevard from McFarland Parkway to Majors Road.

 I-285 Interchange

 GDOT, working with North Perimeter Contractors, began construction in February 2017 at the SR 400/I-285 interchange to add collector-distributor lanes and flyover ramps to ease congestion at the interchange.
 The interchange currently sees 420,000 drivers each day, despite that the current interchange was designed to accommodate 100,000 drivers daily.
 The project is expected to cost $800 million and is estimated to save drivers on SR 400 and I-285 a combined 20,000 hours of driving time each day.
 The project will also include: